Secure Linear MDS Coded Matrix Inversion: Coded Matrix Inversion

 } and our scheme is valid.

-The above CCS therefore has a linear encoding done locally by the workers \eqref{enc_identity}, is MDS since $s=d-1$, and its decoding step reduces to computing $\Gb_\I^{-1}$ (Lemma \ref{inverse_lem}).
-It is worth mentioning that with the above framework, any balanced sparsest generator MDS matrix \cite{DSDY13} would suffice, as long as it satisfies the MDS theorem \cite{LX04}.
+The above CCS therefore has a linear encoding done locally by the workers \eqref{enc_identity}, is MDS since $s=d-1$, and its decoding step reduces to computing and applying $\Gb_\I^{-1}$ (Lemma \ref{inverse_lem}).
+It is worth mentioning that with the above framework, any sparsest-balanced generator MDS matrix \cite{DSDY13} would suffice, as long as it satisfies the MDS theorem \cite{LX04}.
 By Lemma \ref{inverse_lem}, if we set $k=\Omega(\sqrt{N})$ (similar to \cite{YMAA17}), the decoding step could then be done in $\ow(N^{\omega/2})=o(N^{1.187})$, which is close to being linear in terms of $N$.

 \begin{Thm} Let $\Gb\in\F^{n\times k}$ be a generator matrix of any MDS code over $\F$, for which $\|\Gb^{(j)}\|_0=n-k+1$ and $\|\Gb_{(i)}\|_0=w$ for all $(i,j)\in\N_n\times\N_k$.
 By utilizing Algorithm \ref{inv_alg}, we can devise a linear MDS coded matrix inversion scheme; through the encoding-decoding pair $(\Gbt,\Dbt_\I)$. \end{Thm}